 What made you want to come to Lewis & Clark?

 I am a Third Culture Kid (TCK), and the first time that I ever saw Lewis & Clark in person was the day I moved in!
 I was moving back to the United States from Russia, and really wanted to attend a college with strong international values, small class sizes, and opportunities for me to stand out and grow.
 Since coming here, I have been able to do just that!
-I never intended to double major, but the liberal arts experience offered at L&C provided the opportunity to explore and pursue both old and new passions.
+I never intended to have both a major and a minor with a concentration, but the liberal arts experience offered at L&C provided the opportunity to explore and pursue both old and new passions.

 How do you describe the liberal arts?